igemsoftware2020/UC-Davis/TUTORIAL.md

 Users may determine their own threshold values for score and success, however generally higher than 75% score percentage is recommended*

-If a motif is deemed 'high-performing' following a set standard, the initial run parameters for the given run must be observed and recorded.
+If a motif is deemed 'high-performing' following a run, the initial run parameters must be observed and recorded.
 Motif information content, number of promoters, length of promoters, markov model, and MEME model all provide information to the user on how to ensure successful motif finding and high confidence data.